Algorithms that Matter @ IEM Graz

-I’ve been selected to be a featured artist in residence at the Institut für Elektronische Musik und Akustik (IEM) in Graz, Austria, participating in the Algorithms that Matter Residency.
-This residency will take place in April-May 2018, and even though it’s a year away I want to share the incredible news!
+I’ve been selected to be a featured artist in residence at the Institut für Elektronische Musik und Akustik (IEM) in Graz, Austria, participating in the Algorithms that Matter Residency from April-June 2018.

 From the ALMAT website:

 “Algorithms that Matter is an artistic research project by Hanns Holger Rutz and David Pirrò.
 It aims at understanding the increasing influence of algorithms, translating them into aesthetic positions in sound, building a new perspective on algorithm agency by subjecting the realm of algorithms to experimentation.

 Almat is grounded in the idea that algorithms are agents that co-determine the boundary between an artistic machine or “apparatus” and the object produced through this machine.
 The central question is: How do algorithmic processes emerge and structure the praxis of experimental computer music?
 The hypothesis is that these processes, instead of being separated from the composer—as generators and transformers of infinite shapes—exhibit a specific force that retroacts and changes the very praxis of composition and performance.”